 - 1. Data are presented by calendar year.
-The 2017 year to date (YTD) data are for the first three quarters of 2017. - 2.
+Some fourth quarter data are still being processed for CY 2017. - 2.
 Starting in CY 2017, these finding are included in the findings for each region.

 36. Please provide the percentage of Final Significance Determinations made within 90 Days for all potentially Greater-Than-Green findings, monthly for one-year rolling metrics and annually for the past 10 years.